volontario/volontario-server/README.md

 ### `GET /events/:id`
 Returns an event with the provided `id`.

+### `GET /events/:id/:field`
+Returns a specific field of an event with the provided `id`.
+Has to be used to fetch expensive fields such as calendars.

 ### `POST /events`
 Enters an event into the system.
 Returns `{ "ok": true|false }`.